-RDP's goals for the next three years and the basis of the current Strategic Plan are:
+RDP's goals and the basis of the current Strategic Plan are:

 - Promote downtown Riverside as a destination for residents and regional visitors. - Develop and enhance RDP's influence and activities with downtown stakeholders. - Promote Riverside as a regional center for private sector commercial and residential development.